CodeGov-org/codegov-wtn-vote-relay/README.md

 pair, you must be able to set the vote relay canister ID as a hotkey for the WTN neuron.
 Hence, you must be able to control the WTN neuron.
 The app provides prompts for setting up the pairs and it has error checking to verify that the setup is successful.
 You can also list all neuron pairs to verify that your pair was successful.
-There is a deregister command that can only be performed by the sample principle that set the original configuration.
+There is a deregister command that can only be performed by the same principal that set the original configuration.
 That way nobody can deregister your pair.
 It is recommended to set your WTN neuron ID as a Followee for the proposal topic "Vote for NNS Proposals" in order to prevent your Followee for "All Non-Critical Topics" from voting before your preferred NNS neuron votes for you on this topic.